vladokuskov/cycplanner/README.md

 ![Commits](https://img.shields.io/github/commit-activity/m/swappnet/cycplanner)

-# CycPlanner
+# cycplanner

-CycPlanner is a web application that allows users to create, organize, and join cycling events in their area.
+`cycplanner` is a web application that allows users to create, organize, and join cycling events in their area.
 This project was created using React, Next.js, and Firebase.

 ### Getting Started